-Acupuncture treatment for Sleeping Disorders
+Acupuncture treatment for Sleeping Disorders (Online)

 Sleeping disorders have become one of the most frequently encountered problems in contemporary practice.
 In this workshop Cinzia will discuss the most common causes of sleeping problems, from a wider, not just from an East-Asian medicine perspective.

 This course will he held Live Online (Zoom)

 January 15/16, 2022

 January 14, 2021, 15:00 h

 Recognition TCM Fachverband: